benbener27/benbener27.github.io/_pages/about.md

 1. General Health and Smart Medical Care
 1. Management Information System and Decision-making

-We look for Master and Doctoral students, Postdoctoral and Research Fellows, and Assistant Professors in the above directions all the year round.
+We look for Assistant Professors, Research and Postdoctoral Fellows, Doctoral and Master students in the above directions all the year round.
 If you are interested, please send your CV to [drniuben@gmail.com](drniuben@gmail.com) or [nb@szu.edu.cn](nb@szu.edu.cn)